HarshGaur387R/Contest-Feed/README.md

 # Credits

-Contest Feed Web App was created by [Your Name] and is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+Contest Feed Web App was created by [Harsh Gaur] and is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 The project is based on the API of Hackerearth, Codeforces, and Codechef.